tflsguoyu/beyondmie/README.md

 If everything works, you can run `script_to_run.m`.
 The results will be saved in `../out/multiple/`.

 ### Notes
-When running in Linux, it will compile MEX file first, and that will take some time. e.g.
+It will automatically compile CUDA MEX file during the first time of using a new lmax, and that will take some time. e.g.
 ```
 compiling CUDA-code with lmax=8.
 Building with 'nvcc'.
 MEX completed successfully.
 ```
-For windows, I already have compiled MEX files (from lmax=1 to 10) checked in.